ngriebenow/tuwien-ase-purradise-java-angular-android-doc/Home.md

-# Welcome to the Wiki of Purra-dise!
+# Welcome to the Wiki of Purr-adise!

 This wiki contains all process documentation for this project that is not already provided through a GitLab feature.
 It also contains some more high-level or explanatory information about the product of the project.